Servicing of E-cars

 A South African company called Optimal Energy did start developing the Joule.
 But requiring R9-billion for commercialization which the state certainly wasn’t going to provide, the plan failed.
 Some idiot remarked, “The venture failed to demonstrate any economic merit or sustainability,” according to Ethan van Diemen writing in the Daily Maverick.

-That fool clearly knows absolutely nothing about the devastation that greenhouse gases are wrecking on climate change and indeed the health of people who have to breathe in coal dust, petrol and diesel fumes.
+That fool clearly knows absolutely nothing about the devastation that greenhouse gases are wrecking on climate change; and indeed the health of people who have to breathe in coal dust, petrol and diesel fumes.
 Was the air in Pietermaritzburg not beautiful during lock-down?

 "Onze Leafy" plugs into a normal 15A socket drawing 2kW, the same as a kettle, adding about 16km of range every hour; around R27/100 kilometres.
 For those able and willing to harvest the energy from the sun, it is free of course; charged in the middle of the day when there is excess power from the solar generator, it's a breeze for most inverters.

 A small solar-panel on the roof of the Leaf helps when traveling or parked in the sun.
-There are very few public charging-stations, so it remains an "around the block" car but that is rapidly changing worldwide; not yet in SA.
+There are very few public charging-stations, so it remains an "around the block" car but that is rapidly changing worldwide; but not yet in SA.

 It also has a fast-charge facility; half an hour to 80% but stations are currently few and far between.